Feishu-China/Limit-Order-Book-Mid-Price-Forecasting-by-Ensemble-Learning/README.md

 ## Acknowledgment

-This codebase refactoring consolidates efforts to improve the maintainability and performance of the XTX HFT project.
+This codebase refactoring consolidates efforts to improve the maintainability and performance of the HFT project.